fosshostorg/policy/README.md

 acting on our behalf expect whereas our policies (this document or documents) specifically describe and require or allow.

-We post our articles here after we sign and file duly agree to publish them:
+We share our articles only after we sign and file them, and then after our directors have duly considered and when they agree:
   <https://github.com/fosshostorg/policy/blob/main/articles.pdf>